OHDSI/TheBookOfOhdsi/DataQuality.md

 Checks are classified into CDM conformance checks and DQ checks.

+Depending on the severity of the problem, the Heel output can be error, warning or notification.

 ## Study-specific checks

 The chapter has so far focused on general DQ checks.
-For example, if a study used HbA1c measurement, additional data checking is warranted.
+Such checks are executed regardless of the single research question context.
+The assumption is that a researcher would formulate additional DQ checks that are required for a specific research question.

+We use case studies to demostrate study-specific checks.

+### Outcomes

+For an international analysis, part of OHDSI study diagnostics (for a give dataset) may involve checking whether coding practices (that are country specific) affect a cohort definition.
+A stringent cohort definition may lead to zero cohort size in one (or multiple dataesets).

+### Laboratory data

+A diabetes study may utilize HbA1c measurement.
+A 2018 OHDSI study (https://www.ncbi.nlm.nih.gov/pubmed/30646124) defined a cohort 'HbA1c8Moderate' (see https://github.com/rohit43/DiabetesTxPath/blob/master/inst/settings/CohortsToCreate.csv)